FIRST ALERT: Laura’s remnants could produce strong storms in the Midlands Saturday

 First Alert Weather Headlines:

-· Tonight, we’ll see partly to mostly cloudy skies.
-A stray shower is possible (20%).
-Lows will be in the 70s.

-· A few scattered showers and storms are also possible Friday afternoon (30%).
-Highs in the lower 90s.
+· A few scattered showers and storms are also possible this afternoon (40%).
+Highs in the low 90s.

 · Saturday is an Alert Day!
 We could see a few strong storms in the Midlands due in part from Laura’s remnant moisture.
 Rain chances are around 50%.